cscart/docs/en/user_guide/orders/actions_on_orders/view_orders.rst

 * View and edit order details.

-* Add comments to the order which are visible to the customer who placed the order.
+* Add comments to an order; these comments may or may not be visible to the customer who placed the order.

 * Export order details in the CSV format.
 The :doc:`MYOB </user_guide/addons/myob/index>` and :doc:`Quickbooks </user_guide/addons/quickbooks/index>` add-ons allow you to export order details in other formats.